nidaren/docker-images/README.md

       - "3002:3002/tcp" # RconServerPort from Network.eco
 ```

-# Pterodactyl
+# Pterodactyl / Pelican

 ### nidaren/pterodactyl:eco-chronicler

 Images in this set are designed to work with
-*Pterodactyl hosting environment* and not suitable to run without it.
+*Pterodactyl / Pelican hosting environment* and not suitable to run without it.

 This docker image is designed to be used with *Eco egg*
 available in Pterodactyl eggs library *by default*.<br>